 As a practical matter, relocation of children a significant distance may be acceptable for older children if there are sufficient financial resources.
 In any event, however, parents should be encouraged to live as close to each other as is practicable.
-The parent should keep in mind, however, that while living nearby is a goal that both parents should try to accomplish, it is often not practical especially following the remarriage of one or both spouses or a spouse's job relocation, in which case the parents should work together to facilitate as much contact as is practicable.
+In cases where there are exceptional circumstances and one spouse must relocate a significant distance, the parents should work together to facilitate as much contact as is practicable.

 Do maintain similar sets of rules in both houses (to the extent possible): Although it may be acceptable for the children to learn that different rules may apply to different settings, when the basic routines are far different, it can increase children's anxiety.
-Therefore, it is beneficial to keep mealtime rules, bedtime rules, and homework rules similar in the two households.
+Therefore, it is beneficial to keep homework, bedtime rules, etc., similar in the two households.
 This is also consistent with the maxim of providing a "united front" to the children.
 At the same time, the parent should recognize that he or she cannot enforce rules or discipline while the children are in the other parent's home.